CitiesSkylinesMods/TMPE/.github/ISSUE_TEMPLATE/bug-report.md

 ### Mod List
-List the mods (and their versions) that were enabled when you noticed the bug.
+Preferrably, if you notice a bug, please see if the bug is still apparent if ONLY TM:PE is enabled.
+If it is, all you have to put is TM:PE.
+In either case, please list the mods (and their versions) that were enabled when you noticed the bug.
 - Replace Me Mod 10.18
 - Replace Me Mod 1.3.7
 - You Can Add More Mods by Adding More Dashes: Replace/Delete Me Mod 4.3